What is candidate screening?

 These are the minimum requirements that a candidate must qualify for in order to be able to do the job.
 An example of a minimum qualification is whether the candidate has a mastery over the language required to execute his role.

 This type of qualification is often quite definitive, because if the candidate has it, then he can move forward.
-But if he doesn’t, he gets screened out of the process.
+But if he doesn’t, he gets screened out of the recruitment process.
 Candidates that meet the minimum qualifications can move on to the second step of the screening process.

 Step 2: Candidate screening based on preferred qualifications

 Preferred qualifications meet the requirements of the job at a deeper, more qualitative level.
-For instance, a preferred qualification is whether a candidate has prior experience in a leadership capacity.
+For instance, a preferred qualification is whether a candidate has prior experience in a leadership development capacity.
 They are additional and preferable attributes that candidates bring to the table.

 After meeting both minimum and preferred qualifications, they can move on to the shortlisting step of the candidate screening process.